History Of The Ancient India by

 55,000 years ago, modern humans or Homo sapiens arrived on the Indian

-subcontinent from Africa, where they were
+subcontinent from

 The caste system, which created a hierarchy of priests, warriors, and free